HAKORADev/VODER/Guide.md

 **What It Does:**

-STS (Speech-to-Speech) transforms source audio to sound like a target voice while preserving the original content, emotion, timing, and prosody.
+STS (Speech‑to‑Speech) transforms source audio to sound like a target voice while preserving the original content, emotion, timing, and prosody.
 The speaker changes, but everything they say remains exactly the same.

 **How It Works:**

-Seed-VC v2 analyzes both the source and target audio to extract content representations and voice characteristics.
+Seed‑VC v2 analyzes both the source and target audio to extract content representations and voice characteristics.
 It then synthesizes new audio that combines the source content with the target voice.
 This isn't simple audio manipulation — it's neural voice conversion that genuinely reconstructs the speech in a different voice.

 **Why It's Like That:**

 Voice conversion serves specific use cases that TTS and TTS+VC can't handle.
 You might have archival audio that needs voice preservation but content modification.
 You might want to maintain the exact delivery and emotion of a performance while changing the voice.
-Voice conversion preserves paralinguistic features that text-to-speech can't reproduce.
+Voice conversion preserves paralinguistic features that text‑to‑speech can't reproduce.

 **Best For:**

 - Preserving delivery while changing voice
 - Content modification in existing audio
-- Voice anonymization or de-identification
+- Voice anonymization or de‑identification
 - Consistent voice application across multiple recordings
 - Archival content republishing with voice updates